Women and Depression

 Not only are women more prone to depression than men, but the causes of female depression and even the pattern of symptoms are often different.
 Many factors contribute to the unique picture of depression in women – from reproductive hormones to social pressures to the female response to stress.
 Learning about these factors can help you minimize your risk of depression and treat it more effectively.

-Signs and Symptoms of Depression in Women
+Signs of Depression in Women

 The symptoms of depression in women are the same as those for major depression.
 Common complaints include: